 Vanilla powder and vanilla paste are two great ways to add vanilla flavor to dishes.
-What’s more, neither of them contains alcohol, which means that neither will give the alcoholic aftertaste that can come with vanilla extract.
+What’s more, neither of them contains alcohol, so neither will give the alcoholic aftertaste that can come with vanilla extract.
 How do these two forms of vanilla compare to each other?
 How should you use them to get the most benefit from each?
-We will consider these questions and more in this SPICEography Showdown.
+Let’s compare the two.

 How does vanilla powder differ from vanilla paste?

 Aside from the obvious textural difference, vanilla powder and paste do have certain crucial differences in both flavor and how they are used.
 Both are similar in that they offer the clean taste of vanilla.